privacy-scaling-explorations/maci/apps/website/blog/2024-06-21-deciphering-maci.md

   url: https://github.com/Vee-18
   image_url: /img/pse-logo-round.png
 tags: [maci, voting, history]
+excerpt: "Welcome to the intriguing world of blockchain!
+This guide delves into Minimal Anti-Collusion Infrastructure (MACI), essential for those exploring secure, private voting on the blockchain."
 ---

 Welcome to the intriguing world of blockchain!
 This guide delves into Minimal Anti-Collusion Infrastructure (MACI), essential for those exploring secure, private voting on the blockchain.